Section 8 is not getting cut-off, but it may be significantly scaled back, along with other changes.

 Deep Funding Cuts

 The administration is considering sharply reducing the overall funding for Section 8 vouchers, which could limit the number of new vouchers issued and potentially lengthen already long waiting lists for assistance.
+In particular, cuts to Section 8 and related HUD housing programs could see a $26.7 billion cut, representing about a 40–43% reduction from current levels.

 Potential benefits of replacing Section 8 vouchers with state-run grants